GiovanniDAddario/GiovanniDAddario.github.io/index.md

 ---
 layout: home
-title: Your Name
+title: Giovanni D'Addario
-subtitle: Researcher | PhD Candidate | Data Enthusiast
+subtitle: PhD Student
 ---

-Welcome!
-I’m a [your current position, e.g. PhD student at XYZ University] working on [your research focus, e.g. natural language processing and machine learning].
+Hello!
+I’m a third year PhD student at the University of Nottingham working on black holes, modified theories of gravity and gravitational waves.

 My work focuses on [brief summary or interests].
 You can find my [CV](cv) here, and check out my [publications](publications) and [teaching](teaching) experiences.